-- <MultiRun> named "sample", used to run the training samples of the driven code and collect the outputs in the DataObjects.
-The <Sampler> is specified to communicate to the Step that the driven code needs to be sampled through the Sparse Grid Collocation sampling strategy; - <RomTrainer> named "train", used to train (i.e., construct) the GaussPolynomial ROM.
+- <RomTrainer> named "train", used to train (i.e., construct) the GaussPolynomial ROM.
 This step is essential if the user want to use the ROM in later steps; - <MultiRun> named "sampleModel", used to run the Monte Carlo perturbed samples of the original Model for use in verification.
 The results are collected in the samplesModel DataObjects. - <MultiRun> named "sampleROM", used to run the Monte Carlo perturbed samples of the previously constructed ROM for use in verification.
-The results are collected in the samplesROM DataObjects.

-- <IOStep> named "rom_stas", used to dump rom-related information into DataObject - <IOStep> named "output_print", used to dump the "histories", "samplesModel" and "samplesROM" DataObjects Entity in a CSV file, - <IOStep> named "output_plot", used to plot the data and store it in the PNG file and on the screen.
+The results are collected in the samplesROM DataObjects. - <IOStep> named "rom\stas", used to dump rom-related information into DataObject - <IOStep> named "output\print", used to dump the "histories", "samplesModel" and "samplesROM" DataObjects Entity in a CSV file, - <IOStep> named "output\plot", used to plot the data and store it in the PNG file and on the screen.

-As previously mentioned, Figure 19 shows the evolution of the outputs A, B, C, D under uncertainties.
-Figures 20 and 21 show the final responses of the sampling employed using the driven code and the ROM, respectively.
 As it can be seen, the constructed ROM can accurately represent the response of the driven code.

 This example shows the potential of reduced order modeling, in general, and of the GaussPolynomialRom, in particular.

 Figure 21.
-Plot of validation samples generated by Monte Carlo sampling on the ROM for variables A, B, C, D.
+Plot of validation samples generated by Monte Carlo sampling on the ROM.